 PCR

-Isothermal nucleic acid amplification test Unlike PCR, this method amplifies nucleic acids at constant temperature, using strand displacement DNA synthesis enzymes, etc.
+Unlike the PCR method, this method amplifies nucleic acids at a constant temperature using a strand displacement DNA synthetase.

 Negative